Skip to content

 Moonbeam's custom precompile smart contracts currently do not work in Foundry forks because precompiles are Substrate-based whereas typical smart contracts are completely based on the EVM.
 Learn more about forking on Moonbeam and the differences between Moonbeam and Ethereum.

-In this tutorial, you will be testing out how your Container smart contract interacts with an already deployed MyToken contract on Moonbase Alpha.
+In this tutorial, you will test how your Container smart contract interacts with an already deployed MyToken contract on Moonbase Alpha

 Let's add a new test function to the ContainerTest smart contract in Container.t.sol called testAlternateTokenOnMoonbaseFork: